 The Board of Directors is committed to maintaining good communications and having constructive dialogue with its shareholders.
 Shareholders have the opportunity to discuss issues and provide feedback to the Company at any time.
-Shareholders have access to current information on the Company though its website (www.MincoExploration.com) and through direct contact with the directors by telephone or email.
-In addition, all shareholders will be encouraged to attend the Company's Annual General Meeting (subject to COVID guidelines and/or restrictions).
+Shareholders have access to current information on the Company though its website (www.MincoExploration.com) and through direct contact with the Directors by telephone or email.
+In addition, all shareholders will be encouraged to attend the Company's Annual General Meeting.